depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 date:   2018-06-20 12:00:00 -0400
 categories: games
 author: cinjon
-blurb: "In this curriculum, you will learn about two person zero-sum perfect
+blurb: "In this curriculum, you will learn about two-person zero-sum perfect
         information games and develop understanding to completely grok AlphaGo Zero."
 hidden: true
 feedback: true